tektoncd/pipeline/docs/resources.md

 should produce this information in a
 [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/master/image-layout.md)
 `index.json` file.
 This file should be placed on a location as specified in the task definition under the resource `outputImageDir`.
-Annotations in `index.json` will be ignored, and if there are multiple versions of the image, the latest will be used.
+If there is only one image in the `index.json` file, the digest of that image is exported; otherwise, the digest of the whole image index would be exported.

 For example this build-push task defines the `outputImageDir` for the `builtImage` resource in `/workspace/buildImage`